cpldcpu/BitNetMCU/docs/documentation_2026.md

 | Muon lr 0.02 including output layer | 98.98 ± 0.06% | 0.0342 |
 | Muon lr 0.01 including output layer | 98.89 ± 0.03% | 0.0317 |

-The results are quite convincing and were exactly as advertized: Using Muon on the hidden layers improves the test accuracy quite significantly, +0.22% over Adam as used here.
-Most notable, the reproducibility is also excellent, while I usually had quite varied results with Adam before.
-Note that I also observed 99% with Adam before, but with more epochs and slightly different learning rate and augmentation.
+The results are quite convincing and were exactly as advertised: Using Muon on the hidden layers improves the test accuracy quite significantly, +0.22% over Adam as used here.
+Most notably, the reproducibility is excellent.

 | CNN optimizer, fresh GPU augmentation | Runs | Final test accuracy | Train loss |
 |---|---:|---:|---:|